Welcome to the Convo Page!

 Kentucky Contemporary Ensemble

-The Kentucky Contemporary Ensembles jams out to music from 1950 to the present with connections to the traditions stemming from Kentucky and the American South, ranging from country to blues, to soul, to pop and beyond.
+The Kentucky Contemporary Ensembles performs music from 1950 to the present with connections to the traditions stemming from Kentucky and the American South, ranging from country, to blues, to soul, to pop and beyond.

 Centre's Music Program encourages students to participate in various ensembles, two of which are Centre Fusion and African Percussion.
 This concert is a fun, vibrant, culturally exuberant, energized night where students show off their percussive talents for the Centre community, as well as the Danville community at large.